 Preparing for an emergency in Lancashire

 If you run a business in Lancashire, it is crucial that you are aware of the local, regional and national risks that could disrupt your operations.
-A disaster such as flooding, a cyber-attack or supply chain issue could strike at any time.
+A disaster such as flooding, power outage, cyber-attack or supply chain issue could strike at any time.
 Therefore business-owners and managers should assess how they can be prepared for all eventualities and put a plan in place.

 How could this affect my business?